phetsims/equality-explorer/doc/implementation-notes.md

 ## Solve It! screen

-Game levels numbered from 1 in both model and view, and in type names (e.g. ChallengeGenerator1)
+Game levels are numbered from 1 in both the model and view, and in type names (e.g. `ChallengeGenerator1`)

-Challenge form: `ax + b = mx + n`
+The general form of all challenges equations is: `ax + b = mx + n`.

-Variables and comments in challenge generators correspond to the specification in the [Challenge Generation design document(https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).
+`ChallengeGenerator` and its subtypes are responsible for generating challenges for the 4 levels.
+Variables and comments therein correspond to the specification in the [Challenge Generation design document](https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).

 ## Miscellaneous